 If you don’t have a technical background, then some difficulties in setting up CRM may arise.

-It is rarely possible to set it up without developers.
+It is rarely possible to set it up without developers and additional information.

-In order to integrate real estate CRM, you are going to need to hire niche and most likely expensive developers since not every developer has the knowledge of CRM integration.
+In order to integrate CRM, you are going to need to hire niche and most likely expensive developers since not every developer has the knowledge of CRM integration.

 Limited Number of Third-Party Integrations

 Commercial CRMs offer a limited number of integrations and if you want more you’ll need to pay.
-The standard package is email, calendar and sometimes social media integration.
+The standard package is mobile information, email, calendar, and sometimes social media integration.

 All commercial real estate CRMs are cloud-based.
 This means that there may be some data breaches since many more people have access to a single CRM.
-This may result in losing the sensitive data that you store in your system, be it about your company, staff, or clients.
+This may result in losing the sensitive mobile data that you store in your system, be it about your company, sales information, staff, or clients.

 To sum up, CRM software is now one of the largest types of software in the world.

-The main reasons for real companies to use CRM are customer retention and a centralized database.
-Nowadays, it has become literally impossible to work efficiently with a bunch of data without a CRM system in the real estate business.
+The main reasons for real companies to use CRM are customer retention and a centralized database of information.
+Nowadays, it has become literally impossible to work efficiently with a bunch of data without a CRM system in the real estate business sales industry.

 There are two ways to get real estate CRM for your business.
-Either use a commercial real estate CRM, or build a real estate CRM from scratch, specifically designed for your business and needs.
+Either use a commercial real estate CRM or build it from scratch, specifically designed for your business and needs.

-In order to build or choose a suitable CRM for your real estate business, you need to know core real estate CRM features and analyze your business goals.
+In order to build or choose a suitable CRM for your real estate business, you need to know core real estate industry CRM web and mobile features and analyze your business goals and competitive information.

 Sloboda Studio has been on the market for 10 years, 5 of which have been building software for the real estate industry.